 In October of 2009 she created Vinterpretation offering a vast scope of services.
 She offers beverage education via lecture, facilitation, individual curriculum development and blind tasting to both consumers and hospitality professionals.
 Wine consulting, event planning and assistance are also offered.

 Wanda is currently the sommelier at Salpicón in Chicago, Illinois.
 She is responsible for the direction of the award-winning renowned wine program.

-Her education includes Sommelier Certification from The Court of Master Sommeliers and a Bachelor of Arts from the University of Missouri in Spanish.
-She is sitting for the Advanced Sommelier exam in July 2014.
+Her education includes the Advanced Sommelier Certification (July 2014) from The Court of Master Sommeliers and a Bachelor of Arts from the University of Missouri in Spanish.
 When not working or studying she spends much of her free time traveling and tasting wines from all over the world, as well as educating others on the joy of wine.